Bourne - Tourist Information

 nearby electricity substation.

-Things went quiet then for six hundred years or so, save for one or two Viking massacres, until the French decided to build an
+Things went quiet for six hundred years or so, apart from the occasional inconvenience of a Viking massacre or two, until the

-extension and noticed a little lump of land just over the water.
-Shortly after this, after an intense period of tapestry knitting and
+French decided to build an extension and noticed a little lump of land just over the water.
+Shortly after this, after an intense period

-head-butting of arrows, England suddenly had a new French king known as William the Conqueror.
-Quite what he was called
+of tapestry knitting and the head-butting of arrows, England suddenly had a new French king known as William the Conqueror:

-prior to this is lost in the mists of time.
-After handing out great tracts of England to his favoured relatives, he gave Bourne to
+quite what he was known as prior to this is lost in the mists of time.
+During the process of handing out great tracts of England to

-troublesome, remote family offshoots the Fitzgilberts, both to fulfil his traditional obligations and to silence the appalling
+favoured relatives, he gave Bourne to troublesome, remote, family offshoot, the Fitzgilberts, both to fulfil his traditional family duty

-Mrs Fitzgilbert, who was a dread-filled nuisance.
+and to silence the appalling Mrs Fitzgilbert, who was a rather tiresome, dread-filled nuisance.

-The new baron soon set about building the obligatory church and imported some monks to keep it clean.
-After all this expense
+The new baron soon set about building a church (a contractual obligation) and imported a tidy order of monks to keep it clean.

-he didn’t have enough money to build a castle, so instead, built a series of mounds that looked like the ruins of a castle so he
+After all this expense he didn’t have enough money left to build a castle as planned, so instead, constructed a series of mounds

-could claim the insurance.
-Those mounds survive on the castle fields to this very day, where they have been appropriated by
+that sufficiently resembled the ruins of a castle for him to claim on the insurance.
+Those mounds survive on the castle fields to this

-the youth of the town for ceremonial inebriation and fornication.
+very day, where they have been appropriated by the youth of the town for ceremonial inebriation and fornication.

 STAMFORD